 Designed back in the 1850’s, Central Park often tops the list of places to see in NYC, with millions visiting each year.
-But if you’re the type of traveler who generally avoids crowds and touristy places, you may be wondering if there’s more to explore beyond the top highlights.
+But if you’re the type who generally avoids crowds and touristy places, you may be wondering if there’s more to explore beyond the top highlights.
 Fortunately, there is.
-From the secluded Hallett Nature Sanctuary to a hidden cave to an ancient Egyptian obelisk, Central Park has plenty of secret spots that were never part of the original design.
+From the secluded Hallett Nature Sanctuary to a hidden cave to an ancient Egyptian obelisk, Central Park still contains plenty of secrets.
+And many of them were never even part of the park’s original design.

 At the time, New York’s population was largely concentrated in lower Manhattan, while the central portion of the island mainly consisted of sparsely populated farmland.
 And so the State of New York designated a huge rectangular area of over 800 acres to be the location of what would be Central Park.
-And officials decided to hold a contest to see who could come up with the best design.
+City officials even held a contest to see who could come up with the best design.

-The winners were two men named Frederick Law Olmsted and Calvert Vaux, who came up with an elaborate plan to landscape the large space, complete with artificial lakes, gardens and bridges.
-Work on the park began in 1857, with construction lasting through to the 1870s.
+The winners, Frederick Law Olmsted and Calvert Vaux, came up with an elaborate plan to landscape the large space, complete with artificial lakes, gardens and bridges.
+Work on the park began in 1857, with construction lasting through the 1870s.
 Thanks to regular maintenance and refurbishments, Central Park is arguably America’s most splendid public park to this day.
 But nowadays, some of its most interesting landmarks are those which predate the park’s foundation.